Varicose Veins Information Los Angeles

 LEG VARICOSE VEINS

 Healthy veins have unidirectional flaps called venous valves that direct the blood flow upward and prevent blood from flowing back and pooling in the lower extremities due to the effect of gravity.
-The return of blood to the heart is assisted by the action of the positive pressure generated by skeletal-muscle pump, and the negative pressure pumping action ( i.e. sucking ) of breathing.
+The return of blood to the heart is assisted by the action of the positive pressure generated by the skeletal-muscle pump, and the negative pressure pumping action ( i.e. sucking ) of breathing.
 Over the years, the breakdown of the faulty one-way-valves and increase in the diameter of saphenous and perforator veins results in the leakage and pooling of blood into the superficial veins, forcing branch veins to enlarge and become visible varicose veins.
 Accordingly, any effective and long lasting treatment of bulging varicose veins should start with the treatment of the source of the problem; that is, the reflux in saphenous and perforator veins.

 Factors that Contribute to the Appearance of Varicose Veins